 Urban Heat Island Reduction

 Impervious surfaces in urban centers absorb and retain solar radiation, leading to higher average air temperatures in cities compared to suburban and rural areas.
-This urban heat island effect has negative repercussions on human health, surrounding watersheds, and energy consumption.
+Urban heat island effect has negative repercussions on human health, surrounding watersheds, and energy consumption.
 Green roofs reduce urban heat island effect by dramatically lowering rooftop temperatures through shading and evapotranspiration, keeping surrounding air temperatures cool.
 (Coutts et al., 2015).

 Redevelop Migratory Corridors and Ecosystems